lancenacabuan/Shaliah/README.md

-    Philippians 2:10-11, the application of Isaiah's "every knee bow" to Jesus would seem blasphemous unless Jesus shares in the divine name (Trinitarians note that the text says every tongue confesses *Jesus Christ is Lord*, and "Lord" in LXX Isaiah was YHWH–thus implying Jesus shares in YHWH's identity, albeit the Father is glorified in that acknowledgement).
+    Philippians 2:10-11, the application of Isaiah's "every knee bow" to Jesus would seem blasphemous unless Jesus shares in the divine name (Trinitarians note that the text says every tongue confesses *Jesus Christ is Lord*, and "Lord" in LXX Isaiah was YHWH – thus implying Jesus shares in YHWH's identity, albeit the Father is glorified in that acknowledgement).
 They see it as Jesus being included in worship precisely because he is (with the Father and Spirit) part of the one God.

--   **Jesus' claims of unity**–e.g., John 10:30, Trinitarians
+-   **Jesus' claims of unity** – e.g., John 10:30, Trinitarians
-    acknowledge oneness in mission but often see a hint of more: the context is security of sheep, which is a divine function (no one can snatch from God's hand–Deut 32:39; Jesus says none can snatch from my hand either).
+    acknowledge oneness in mission but often see a hint of more: the context is security of sheep, which is a divine function (no one can snatch from God's hand – Deut 32:39; Jesus says none can snatch from my hand either).
 Coupled with "I and Father are one," many church fathers took this as unity of power/essence.
-The Jews pick up stones for blasphemy–indicating they took it as more than just cooperation.
+The Jews pick up stones for blasphemy – indicating they took it as more than just cooperation.
 Jesus' appeal to Psalm 82 is a tricky one, but Church Fathers like Augustine interpreted it as a *deflection* by Jesus to delay stoning, or to say \"if even judges can be called gods, how